chromaui/chromatic-docs/storybook.md

 This tutorial is a quick overview that walks you through installing Storybook and integrating Chromatic.
 It's intended for folks who haven't yet used Storybook.

 If you're already using Storybook, then great!---skip to the [get started](/docs/) guide.
-If you'd prefer to learn Storybook in a free 11-chapter tutorial take a look at [Learn Storybook](https://www.learnstorybook.com/intro-to-storybook/).
+If you'd prefer to learn Storybook in a free 11-chapter tutorial take a look at the [Intro to Storybook tutorial](https://storybook.js.org/tutorials/intro-to-storybook/).

 #### How Chromatic works (in brief)